oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/README.md

 For inference benchmarking, we recommend deploying a vLLM recipe with Corrino and then using LLMPerf to run benchmarking using the endpoint.
 Reach out to us if you are interested in more details.

 **What is the full list of recipes available?**
-Currently, we have an inference recipe, a fine-tuning recipe, and an MLCommons fine-tuning benchmarking recipe with a Llama-2-70B model that are complete.
-We have several others in the works (e.g. a RAG recipe) that we have built POCs for.
+All recipes available are available [here](docs/sample_recipes/README.md).
+Recipes are customizable to fit your needs, view [recipe configuration info](docs/api_documentation/README.md) for more information on recipe configuration.
 If you are interested in additional recipes, please contact us.

 **How can I view the deployment logs to see if something is wrong?**
 You can use kubectl to view the pod logs.

 **Can you set up auto-scaling?**
 Yes.
-If you are interested in this, please reach out to us.
+Documentation and steps are [here](docs/auto_scaling/README.md)

 **Which GPUs can I deploy this to?**
 Any Nvidia GPUs that are available in your region.

 **What if you already have another cluster?**
 You can deploy Corrino to the existing cluster as well.
 However, we have not yet done extensive testing to confirm if Corrino would be stable on a cluster that already has other workloads running.

+**How can I launch more than one recipe onto a node?**
+You can accomplish this by using shared node pools.
+Documentation is [here](docs/shared_node_pools/README.md)

 ### Cleanup